mikewesthad/emojify/README.md

 If you want to build the project yourself, follow these steps:

 1. Install [Node](https://nodejs.org/en/).
-2. Install gulp via terminal: `npm install -g gulp`.
+2. Install the gulp command line tool (globally) via terminal: `npm install -g gulp`.
-3. Open at terminal at `emojify/` and install gulp dependencies: `gulp install`.
+3. Open at terminal at `emojify/` and install gulp dependencies: `npm install`.
 4. Run the default gulp task from terminal: `gulp`.
 This will build the site into the `build/` folder and up a local server on port 8080 where the built site can be viewed.
 (E.g. [http://127.0.0.1:8080](http://127.0.0.1:8080))

 ## License